kestra-io/docs/content/docs/15.how-to-guides/syncnamespacefiles.md

 ## Using the `dryRun` property

-Here is a system flow that will sync the `git` namespace with files from the repository.
+Here is a system flow that will sync the `git` namespace with files from the repository in the `_files` directory.

 ```yaml
 id: sync_files_from_git